aaltarazi98/fullstack-guide-2022/README.md

 You can still land a job by cold applications, and that's what I did.
 There are plenty of guides on this section online, I'll leave that research to you.

+At this point, your projects and the knowledge you've built while working on them will CARRY you through your interviews.
+Believe in yourself and what you've accomplished.

 ## Closing Remarks

 This by no means is a one size fits all, and you will likely deviate from it a little bit and that's completely okay.
 I intentionally left a lot of details out because you will need to be comfortable running on your own, be ready to do LOTS AND LOTS of research to get what you want.

 Wishing you all luck on your journeys.
 Stay strong, ambitious, patient, and hungry my friends.
 Please let me know in the comments if you have any questions or input and I will be glad to answer.

+EDIT: Thanks to everyone for the feedback, I will be updating this list to be better.
+I plan on keeping it up-to-date as much as I can so it can always be a go-to on Reddit.